Koredotcom/docs/docs/xo/generative-ai-tools/models-library.md

-## Configure LLM Integration using Dynamic Variables
+## LLM Integration using Dynamic Variables

 The Platform now enables seamless configuration of both pre-built and custom LLMs by allowing you to use content, context, and environment variables, including the secured ones.
 Secure Variables, particularly for environment settings, function just as smoothly as the current system ensures.